MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/how-to/FormsPro.md

 [!include[banner](../../includes/banner.md)]

 This topic will walk you thorugh the scenario where Forms Pro can be used to create a survey, which can be used with business events.

-This topic provides the steps to enable a scenario where a survey is sent to users when a product has been shipped.
+In this scenario a survey is sent to users when a product has been shipped.
 The survey is gathered using Microsoft Forms Pro.

 If you have not tried Forms Pro yet, the [Microsoft Forms Pro documentation](https://docs.microsoft.com/en-us/forms-pro/) is a prerequisite to first learn how to use Foms Pro.